ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 ## Installation

-[Download now!](https://github.com/kosace/EnhancePoEApp/raw/master/ChaosRecipeEnhancerSetup.msi) and install.
+[Download](https://github.com/kosace/EnhancePoEApp/raw/master/ChaosRecipeEnhancerSetup.msi) and install.
 Since this app is not trusted (too expensive), you will have to accept few times to install (Click on "More info" when Windows wants to protect your PC).

 ## Features